thibaut-neoledge/azure-docs.fr-fr/articles/connectors/connectors-create-api-sftp.md

 <properties
-pageTitle="Découvrez comment utiliser le connecteur SFTP dans vos applications logiques | Microsoft Azure" description="Créez des applications logiques avec Azure App Service.
-Connectez-vous à l’API SFTP pour envoyer et recevoir des fichiers.
-Vous pouvez effectuer diverses opérations, telles que créer, mettre à jour, obtenir ou supprimer des fichiers." services="logic-apps" documentationCenter=".net,nodejs,java" authors="msftman" manager="erikre" editor="" tags="connectors" />
+pageTitle="Learn how to use the SFTP connector in your logic apps | Microsoft Azure" description="Create logic apps with Azure App service.
+Connect to SFTP API to send and receive files.
+You can perform various operations such as create, update, get or delete files." services="logic-apps"
+documentationCenter=".net,nodejs,java"
+authors="msftman"
+manager="erikre"
+editor=""
+tags="connectors" />